joelvh/greased-rails-gem/README.md

     * config/greased_settings.yml
     * config/greased/settings.yml

+#### Partial Settings - greased_partial.yml

+This is a YAML serialization of settings you want to override in greased_settings.yml.
+This is useful if you let Greased load the default template and only want to override a few settings without copying the whole template file over.

+Save your file to one of the following locations:

+    * greased_partial.yml (in the root of your Rails application)
+    * greased/partial.yml
+    * config/greased_partial.yml
+    * config/greased/partial.yml

 ### Environment Variables - greased_variables.yml

 This is a YAML serialization of your environment variables.
 You can easily share environment variables across environments.